ABC News suspends 'The View' host Whoopi Goldberg - KESQ

 By Oliver Darcy, CNN Business

-ABC News suspended “The View” host Whoopi Goldberg for two weeks on Tuesday night, one day after she drew significant criticism for falsely declaring that the Holocaust was “not about race.”
+ABC News suspended “The View” host Whoopi Goldberg for two weeks on Tuesday night, hours after she apologized for having falsely declared on the daytime program that the Holocaust was “not about race.”

-“Effective immediately, I am suspending Whoopi Goldberg for two weeks for her wrong and hurtful comments,” ABC News president Kim Godwin said in a statement.
+In a statement, ABC News president Kim Godwin bluntly described Goldberg’s comments about the Holocaust, which were made on “The View” Monday, as “wrong and hurtful.”

-“I said the Holocaust wasn’t about race and was instead about man’s inhumanity to man,” Goldberg said Tuesday on “The View.”
+“I said the Holocaust wasn’t about race and was instead about man’s inhumanity to man,” Goldberg added.
 “But it is indeed about race because Hitler and the Nazis considered Jews to be an inferior race.”

 She continued, “Now, words matter and mine are no exception.
 I regret my comments, as I said, and I stand corrected.
 I also stand with the Jewish people as they know and y’all know, because I’ve always done that.”

+After her on-air apology, Goldberg hosted a discussion with Anti-Defamation League president Jonathan Greenblatt.
+Greenblatt later said on Twitter that he accepted Goldberg’s apology.

-Her comments bothered staffers across ABC News.
-While some accepted her apology, others believed disciplinary action was warranted, according to conversations with employees.
+But Goldberg’s initial comments had still roiled staffers across ABC News.
+Some staffers believed disciplinary action was warranted, according to people familiar with the matter who asked to remain anonymous because they were not authorized to publicly comment on the matter.

+Others, however, came to Goldberg’s defense and noted that her comments were made out of ignorance, not malice.
+One ABC News staffer told CNN that Goldberg had apologized and appeared to learn from her mistake, which they believed was key in evaluating whether to accept her apology.

+Ana Navarro, a CNN political commentator who regularly guest hosts on “The View,” separately told CNN that Goldberg’s colleagues “know what’s in her heart” and that she’s “not an anti-Semite.”

+Greenblatt said on “Don Lemon Tonight” Tuesday night that he could not comment on ABC News’ “internal process,” but that he hoped Goldberg uses the two-week suspension “for a process of introspection and learning.”
+Greenblatt added that he understands public figures “can say clumsy things about race or faith or gender.”

+“I don’t believe in cancel culture,” Greenblatt said.
+“I like the phrase that my friend Nick Cannon uses: We need counsel culture.
+We shouldn’t cancel Whoopi because she made a mistake.”

-Goldberg is no stranger to controversy, having made a number of comments throughout her nearly 15 years on the program that have sparked backlash.
+Goldberg has survived a number of controversies throughout her nearly 15 years on “The View.”

 In 2009 she remarked that Roman Polanski was not guilty of “rape-rape,” a comment which she later clarified.
 Goldberg also initially defended Bill Cosby as he faced sexual assault accusations, a position she ultimately reversed.